File: what is the real price of a piece of clothing and what are its hidden costs?

 • At this price, is the garment good quality ?

-Here are the two questions you ask yourself when looking at a piece of clothing when buying it 2.
+Here are the two questions you ask yourself when you're about to buy a piece of clothing 2.

-Your answers determine a zone of acceptability, with a minimum price (below which the lack of quality is obvious to you) and a maximum price (beyond which you have the impression of being cheated).
+Your answers determine a zone of acceptability, with a minimum price (below which the lack of quality is obvious to you) and a maximum price (beyond which you feel like you're being ripped off).

-It is in this zone that the acceptability price (or psychological price) is found = price that you agree to spend.
+This is where the acceptability price (or psychological price) is located = the price you agree to spend.

 The average of the psychological prices of all potential customers is then used by the brand to set its prices (after analyzing its sales, conducting surveys, etc.).